In Depth: Controversial Li Auto Video Levels Spotlight on ‘Customized’ Crash Testing

 - Volkswagen AG’s joint venture with SAIC Motor Corp.
 Ltd.

-- A Passat sedan produced by Volkswagen AG's joint venture with SAIC Motor Corp.
-Ltd. received the lowest rating in a 2019 crash test.
-This led to a significant drop in the model's sales in China during the subsequent months.
+- **Volkswagen AG’s joint venture with SAIC Motor Corp.
+Ltd.** A Passat sedan produced by this joint venture received the lowest rating in a 2019 crash test conducted by CAERI, leading to a significant decline in the model's sales in China.
+This event sent shockwaves through the automotive industry.

 - Lantu (Voyah) Automobile Technology Co.
 Ltd.